 “It wasn't looking good in Auckland,” Field reported afterwards.
 "We had a bad first leg and the second was mediocre and I realised that we had to do something about it.”

 The crucial turning point for Yamaha's fortunes came in the fifth leg, from Punta del Este to Fremantle, when the overall leader, Tokio, lost her mast and with it the race.
 A bold move through the Doldrums to overtake Intrum Justitia sealed Yamaha’s victory.

-Field’s next outing in the race was on board America’s Challenge, which did not end so happily.
-She was forced to retire after finishing the first leg to Cape Town in 7th place with financial problems which meant continuing was impossible.
+Field’s next outing in the race was onboard America’s Challenge, which did not end so happily.
+She was forced to retire with financial problems after finishing the first leg to Cape Town in 7th place, which meant continuing was impossible.